Westinghouse Nuclear Privacy Statement

 Emails and Communications

-If you receive emails about products or services, promotion, or marketing materials, you can opt-out of receiving the marketing emails by notifying us at dataprivacy@westinghouse.com.
-These opt-out procedures will not be available for emails that are necessary to provide notice or confirmation of a transaction or status (such as a purchase, service request or change in the visitor’s user profile).
+If you receive emails about products or services, promotions, or marketing materials, you can opt out of receiving marketing emails by following the instructions in those emails or by notifying us at dataprivacy@westinghouse.com.
+These opt-out procedures will not apply to non-promotional emails that are necessary to provide notice or confirmation of a transaction or status, such as a purchase, service request, change in the visitor’s user profile, account update, security notice, or other important service communication.

 How We Use Personal Data